 Executives participate in BC Housing's Salary Hold Back Plan.
 The objective of the plan is to challenge executives to achieve superior corporate/department/individual financial and operational results.
 The Chief Executive Officer and the Executive Officers are eligible for maximum hold back incentive awards of 10% of annual salary.

-The performance measures used in the Hold Back Plan is directly linked to BC Housing's Service Plan.
-Specific corporate performance targets must be achieved in order for the VIP Plan to be funded and able to pay incentive awards.
+The performance measures used in the Hold Back Plan are directly linked to BC Housing's Service Plan.
 The allocation of individual awards is determined by an assessment of how the Executive contributed to the corporate and department results.